HR Newswire sign up

 www.worldatwork.org

-Certified Compensation Professional (CCP) – Canada: Known throughout the global rewards Community as a mark of expertise and excellence in all areas of compensation.
-The new CCP program requires a passing score on nine exams.
-Elective courses still available but their exams have been phased out.
+Certified Compensation Professional (CCP) – Canada: Known throughout the global rewards community as a mark of expertise and excellence in all areas of compensation.
+The designation demonstrates holders have the knowledge and skills in the design and administration of base and variable pay programs and in the compliance with legal and regulatory requirements.
+The CCP program requires a passing score on seven exams.
+(As of Jan 2015, the program requires a passing score on nine exams.)

-Certified Sales Compensation Professional (CSCP): A new designation that enables individuals responsible for sales compensation to establish their credentials.
+Certified Sales Compensation Professional (CSCP): A designation that enables individuals responsible for sales compensation to establish their credentials.
 The CSCP is a specialty designation that is achieved by passing one comprehensive exam based on the sales compensation body of knowledge.
+Program based on U.S. regulation.

-Global Remuneration Professional (GRP): International designation earned by passing eight examinations, the same in all countries in which courses are undertaken.
-The global remuneration courses are only offered on-site through organizational and corporate sponsorship.
-International candidates may choose to purchase course materials to prepare for the examination.
+Global Remuneration Professional (GRP): International designation earned by passing eight exams, the same in all countries in which courses are undertaken.
+(As of Jan 2015, the program will have 10 required